Email Marketing

 placeholder

-Tip #1: Value customer journey above all
+1. Value customer journey above all

 Image credit: Vendasta

+It’s crucial to take the needs of your subscribers into account and anticipate their feedback.
+According to a Walker study, 86% of buyers want to pay more for a better customer experience.
 Shift the focus of your marketing emails to a more personalized approach.
-Your subscribers value their positive experience, and your goal is to make it even more enjoyable.
+Your subscribers value a positive experience, and your goal is to make it enjoyable.

-Tip #2: Make your emails more interactive
+2. Make your emails more interactive

 Image credit: Brit+Co

-It is very important to introduce your brand in every marketing email you send.
-You should create emails in a way that will differentiate you from other companies and help your subscribers recognize your email from tons of other promotions they get every day.
+Create emails in a way that will differentiate you from other companies and help your subscribers recognize your email from tons of other promotions they get every day.
+Being loyal to your brand and its features will attract more loyal subscribers, which will result in a bigger email list.

 To avoid that:

-*Add a text version of the email.
+• Create a text version of the email.

-*Use brief subjects and a simple email layout.
+• Use brief subjects and a simple email layout.

-Tip#3: Encourage forwarding and sharing the message
+3. Encourage forwarding and sharing the message

 Image credit: ModCloth

-Tip #4: Use Exit Pop-ups
+4. Use Exit Pop-ups to generate leads

 Hundreds of people browse your website every day in search of content and information.
 They might not be your subscribers and might have never used your products or services.
 But if they do like your content, why not turn them into your loyal subscribers?